 Junior Bazile, a native of Haiti, is a physician practicing infectious disease medicine and Public Health.
 His professional career has been motivated by a strong sense of responsibility to use his knowledge, skills and experience in the service of others.
 He went to Medical School in his home country and after med school, Dr Bazile has worked with Partners in Health (PIH)/Zanmi Lasante (ZL) in Haiti for 5 years as Medical Director and HIV/AIDS/TB/STI Program Manager in the clinic of Boucan Carre in the Central Plateau of Haiti.
 He earned a “Diplome d’Universite” degree in Epidemiology and Biostatistics from the University of Victor Segalen in Bordeaux, France and obtained a Fulbright scholarship in 2007 to pursue a Master’s of Public Health at the University of Alabama at Birmingham (UAB) where he graduated in 2009.
 From 2007 to 2010 he also obtained a Fellowship in Global Health Delivery under a collaboration between Harvard Medical School and Brigham and Women’s Hospital in Boston, USA and the Ministry of Health and Population in Haiti.
 Over the summer of 2008, for his internship in Public Health, he implemented a hand washing with soap project in a very poor village in Iquitos, Peru with a group of students and professors from UAB.
 He Worked in Burundi for over one year from 2009 to 2010 with Village Health Works (PIH supported project) as Medical Director and from December 2010 to July 2014 he has worked with the PIH’s sister organization, Abwenzi Pa Za Umoyo (APZU) team in Malawi as the Clinical Director and Community Health Director.
 He has also worked for short times in Peru, Mexico and Rwanda during his tenure in Malawi.
 Between October 2014 and March 2015 he has worked as Health Services Consultant for The Bassiouni Group in New York.
 He has worked as a Research Consultant with the Global Health Delivery project at Harvard University from September 2015 until December 2018.
 He has worked as Director of Programs at New York Harm Reduction Educators from April 2017 until March 2020.
 Since December 2020 he has been working with the New York City Department of Health and Mental Hygiene (NYC DOHMH) and Physician Affiliate Groups of New York (PAGNY) as Clinical Advisor and Medical Epidemiologist.

-He is also an accomplished musician: singer, song writer, guitarist, keyboardist and bassist.
+He is also an accomplished musician: singer, song writer, guitarist, keyboardist, bassist, recording artist.
 He grew up in Haiti under the influence of a variety of type of music: Compas, rock-pop, roots, reggae, salsa, R&B, Forro, Bosa Nova, Blues and Jazz.
 During his tenure in Africa, he also became acquainted with kwasa-kwasa, kwela, Bikutsi and Makossa.